Jim Boeke: Detroit Lions

 The Detroit Lions acquired Boeke to compete for the right tackle position that was vacated by the retirement of Charlie Bradshaw.
 On July 28, 1969, he was traded to the Washington Redskins in exchange for a draft pick.

 Washington Redskins

 On September 5, 1969, he was signed by the Washington Redskins.
 He was released on September 16.

 Personal life

 In the off-season, he worked as a physical education teacher, and an English teacher at Audubon Middle School in the Crenshaw district of Los Angeles.
 During his playing days in Los Angeles, Boeke worked as a bodyguard for the Nelson family (of Ozzie and Harriet fame), and went on to work for Ricky Nelson.

+Death

 Following his playing days, Boeke utilized his Hollywood connections and appeared in bit parts in TV (Newhart, MASH, Coach and many others) and movies (North Dallas Forty, Forrest Gump et al.) for many years.
 Boeke continued to live in the Southern California area as a teacher and high school football coach at Westminster High School.
 On September 26, 2014, he died from acute leukemia.